Frequently Asked Questions

 The college says "a maximum of 300 asylum seekers.
 What if it does become more, like in Ter Apel?

 The situation here is really different.
-In Ter Apel they can't decide how many asylum seekers are coming, they have to take in every refugee who reports.
-In Aalten, COA will soon determine who comes to live in the reception, no unannounced asylum seekers come there.
+In Ter Apel, they cannot determine how many asylum seekers will arrive; they must accept every refugee who reports to them.
+In Aalten, the COA will soon decide who will be housed in the reception center; no unannounced asylum seekers will be coming there.

-The agreement of a maximum of 300 asylum seekers will be laid down in the Administrative Agreement.
+The agreement to accept a maximum of 300 asylum seekers will be laid down in the Administrative Agreement.

 Why 10 years?
 And not 5 or 15 years?